hoopsplaybook.ca

 b)

-2 passes and basket cuts, creating a double gap, 4 holds the corner to the maintain the gap.
+2 passes and basket cuts, 3 does not attack immediately, 4 holds the corner to the maintain the gap.

 sketch